You are here: Programs & Courses » Master's Programs » Mannheim Master in Management Analytics (Part-Time) » Program Structure and Curriculum

 Predictive analytics is a field of statistics and data analysis that uses data modeling to predict future outcomes.
 By identifying trends and patterns in past and current data and understanding data relationships, analysts can create models today that can be used to predict the impact of various strategies and decisions in the future.

-Companies that use predictive analytics to increase sales, identify the best talent, develop new products, and make better decisions gain a competitive advantage with these methods.
+Companies that use predictive analytics to increase sales, identify the best talent, develop new products and make better decisions gain a competitive advantage with these methods.
 Predicting key business and economic variables is becoming increasingly important as it enables both more objective decisions and improved profitability.

-The course aims to enable the participant to
+The course aims to enable you to

 Companies are currently spending millions of dollars on data-gathering initiatives, but few are successfully capitalizing on all this data to generate revenue and increase profit.
 Converting data into increased business performance requires the ability to extract insights from data through analytics.
 Marketing analytics is the practice of measuring, managing and analyzing marketing performance to maximize its effectiveness and optimize return on investment (ROI) of marketing efforts.
 With a profound understanding of marketing analytics, marketers will be more efficient and will improve the performance of their marketing actions and minimize wasted marketing dollars.

 The overall objective of the course is to train analytical thinking skills by analyzing and framing marketing problems and using problem-solving techniques to create marketing intelligence, all while considering ethical issues.
-Overall, participants will develop a data analytics mindset, learn new tools, and understand how to convert numbers into actionable marketing insights.
+Overall, you will develop a data analytics mindset, learn new tools, and understand how to convert numbers into actionable marketing insights.

 Supply chain management is among the areas in which analytical methods have a particularly high impact.
 It is concerned with all activities aimed at satisfying customer demand.
 As such, it is paramount to the creation of business value.
 Notable complexities arise from manifold interdependencies between supply chain processes, resulting in intricate trade-offs, and from the interplay between different supply chain members, each having their own objectives.
 Supply chain analytics provides powerful levers to counter these challenges, resulting in better decisions and, ultimately, maximized performance.